sdcote/cdxlab/16-Database/JdbcReader.md

 # JdbcReader

-Read records from a JDBC connection.
+This is a frame reader which uses a JDBC result set to create frames.

 ## Use Cases